-Student Body fees are paid once each year upon initial enrollment.
-They cover the cost of the College yearbook, admission to the all-school socials, cultural events, student-sponsored recreational and athletic activities, and class dues.
+Fees cover the cost of the College yearbook, admission to the all-school socials, cultural events, student-sponsored recreational and athletic activities, and class dues.
 The wives of married students are admitted to the college sponsored athletic activities at the regular student price.